iori2333/HSICityV2-Benchmark/README.md

 1. You need to read [MMseg Document](https://mmsegmentation.readthedocs.io/) to setup for mmsegmentation framework.
 2. Download our HSICityV2 dataset and put it under `data` folder.
 Run `python tools/convert_datasets/hsicity2.py --root [root to HSICityV2]` to convert dataset.
 3. Use `python tools/train.py [config]` (1 GPU) or `bash tools/dist_train.sh [config] [n] `(n GPUs) to train benchmarking models.
 You can look up the following table to find corresponding config.
 Note that every config is designed to run with one GPU.
-If you have more than 1 GPU for training, **you need to change iteration number correspondingly** (e.x 1GPU 160k iters = 2GPUs 80k iters = 4GPUs 40k iters).
+If you have more than 1 GPU for training, **you need to change iteration number correspondingly** (e.g. 1GPU 160k iters = 2GPUs 80k iters = 4GPUs 40k iters).
 4. The config file contains experiment configs, including optimizer, batch size, learning rate, etc. Please refer to [TUTORIAL 1: LEARN ABOUT CONFIGS](https://mmsegmentation.readthedocs.io/en/latest/tutorials/config.html) for more information.

 Benchmarks in the paper: